Putin spokesman admits "risks" related to annexed Crimea

 - Stoltenberg supposed Russian offensive: According to the NATO Secretary General, Russia is preparing for a new attack.

-- This News ticker to the military events in the Ukraine war is updated regularly.
+Update from December 9, 10:00 a.m.: This news ticker has ended.
+All further information on the military events in the Ukraine war can be found here.

+Update from December 8, 6:36 p.m.: Several loud explosions are said to have occurred in Berdyansk, a major Ukrainian city on the Azov Sea currently under Russian control, on Thursday.
+Videos of a fire that then broke out can be seen on several social media channels.

+The blasts were confirmed by the head of the city’s military administration, Viktoria Galitsyna, and an adviser to the mayor of the nearby city of Mariupol, Petro Andriushchenko.
+According to Galitsyna, the explosions happened at an airfield north of the city.
+The Russian side did not provide any information on the situation.

 Kremlin on the Ukraine war: No incorporation of new Ukrainian territories planned